 Conventional wisdom

 If the strategy was indeed successful in some economic environment, it does not automatically make it the best choice in any situation.
-Don’t focus on the strategy itself without considering the background it was implemented on.
+Please don’t focus on the strategy itself without considering the background in which it was implemented.

-For example, you might have already heard about compound interest and how you can become financially free by applying it.
-A common example of passive income: you just put your money on a bank account and have it multiplied doing nothing.
+For example, you might have already heard about compound interest and how to become financially free by applying it.
+A typical example of passive income is putting your money in a bank account and multiplying it by doing nothing.
 Sounds appealing, right?
-Yes, if you open a cash deposit with $10,000 at 5% interest rate for 50 years, in the end, you will have approximately $120,000 (of course, the real value of that figure will vary depending on taxes and inflation).
+Yes, if you open a cash deposit with $10,000 at a 5% interest rate for 50 years, in the end, you will have approximately $120,000 (of course, the real value of that figure will vary depending on taxes and inflation).

 What is usually omitted in this financial logic is the two-fold nature of time.
-On the one hand, the more the time of investment, the more money you might have in the end.
-On the other hand, do you truly believe that you will benefit from that money when you are 70 or 80-years old or, even worse, already dead?
+On the one hand, the more time you invest, the more money you might have in the end.
+On the other hand, do you genuinely believe that you will benefit from that money when you are 70 or 80 years old or, even worse, already dead?
 Seriously?

-Of course, in case of Warren Buffet, compound interest might make sense.
-5% return from 10 million dollars brings you $500,000 annually.
+Of course, in the case of Warren Buffet, compound interest might make sense.
+A 5% return from 10 million dollars brings you $500,000 annually.
 As you might notice, the scale is entirely different.
-You don’t have to wait for 30, 40 or 50 years to enjoy your “retirement.”
+You don’t have to wait 30, 40 or 50 years to enjoy your “retirement.”

 Aaah… Now, some questions might arise at the back of your head…